-First and foremost, I encourage you to view this site from a computer, not a phone.
-I’m fully aware that’s it’s somewhat limiting and likely not the best strategy for engagement these days, but I designed it in this manner to create the best experience, not to maximize audience.
+First, I encourage you to view this site from a computer, not a phone.
+I get that it’s somewhat limiting and likely not the best strategy for engagement these days, but I designed it in this manner to create the best experience, not to maximize audience.

-I’m part of a truly remarkable group of human beings at Techstars where we’re empowering entrepreneurs worldwide with the resources to build successful businesses wherever they want to live.
-I’ve be around fast-growing businesses for more than a quarter century now and I’ve never seen or been part of such a wonderfully unique, mission-drive organization.
+I’m part of a truly remarkable group of people at Techstars where we’re empowering entrepreneurs worldwide with the resources to build successful businesses wherever they want to live.
+I’ve been around fast-growing businesses for more than a quarter century now and I’ve never seen or been part of such a wonderfully unique, mission-drive organization.

-Prior to Techstars, I was proud to have helped build Highway 12 Ventures, a special venture capital firm which focused on investing in early-stage startups in the mountain west.
-I’ve now lived in Boise, Idaho longer than anywhere else in my life.
+Prior to Techstars, I’m proud to have helped build Highway 12 Ventures, a special venture capital firm which focused on investing in early-stage startups in the mountain west.
+I’ve lived in Boise, Idaho longer than anywhere else in my life.
 I cherish so many things about this small charming town; none more so than running, biking, kayaking and skiing in our beautiful mountains and rivers.
 Living in Idaho has shaped who I am today as much as anything else.
 Exposing people to the wilderness and watching how it awakens something within them that they didn’t even know existed brings me immense joy.
 Helping people discover, enjoy and protect wild places will be a part of whatever time I have left.

 I’m in awe of the entrepreneurs that I get to work with every day.
 For the bulk of my career, I’ve had the opportunity to work with some of the most driven and creative people in the world.
 To be included in that small part of the universe has been both enlightening and incredibly rewarding for me.
 I’ve lasted long enough in this business to have witnessed most of the things that prevents startups from reaching their potential and I’ve been lucky to have watched companies reach escape velocity a handful of times and make a dent in this world.
 Sharing what I’ve learned experiencing that keeps me going.

 I didn’t discover my love of photography until I was 45 when I took a sabbatical and spent three months with my family in S.E.
 Asia and Africa working on volunteer projects in rural communities.
-It remains the most powerful and impactful experience of our lives and I felt great satisfaction in capturing so many powerful images from the trip.
-Since then, it’s been a great deal of fun to discover this creative outlet to express myself and I’ll always be grateful to my friend Chris for helping me find my eye, as well as my voice.
+It remains the most impactful experience of our lives and it was rewarding to capture so many powerful images from the trip.
+Since then, it’s been fun to discover this creative outlet to express myself.
+I’ll always be grateful to my friend Chris for helping me find my eye.

 I’m married to Pam, a fourth generation Idahoan.
 Our community is lucky that she devotes so much of herself working to improve the quality of education in Boise, contributing to various non-profit organizations in that vein.
 She also outdoes me on our trails.
 She will never know the depth of inspiration I draw from her.